To sell is an art and to sell online is modern art.

 1) Calculate the costs involved in selling online

-Selling online in India or in any country for that matter involves various costs.
-Its important to first find out if you can make good profits after considering all those costs.
-Lets look at some of the important costs:
+Selling online in India or any country for that matter involves various costs.
+It’s important to first find out if you can make good profits after considering all those costs.
+Let’s look at some of the important costs:

-Shipping Cost – Visit your nearest courier or shipping company and find out how much it would cost to ship your product in various parts of India.
-Make a list of states and shipping fee.
+Shipping Cost – Visit your nearest courier or shipping company and find out how much it would cost to ship your product to various parts of India.
+Make a list of states and shipping fees.
 Normally this cost hovers between 5% to 15% of the product cost depending on the size and weight of the product.

 Packaging Cost – Depending on the type of product you are planning to sell, you will need to consider the packaging cost.
-Check the different packing material and calculate how much you will need for one product.
+Check the different packing materials and calculate how much you will need for one product.
 Calculate the total cost per product accordingly.
-Normally its between 0.5% to 2% of the product cost.
+Normally it’s between 0.5% to 2% of the product cost.

-Payment Gateway Cost – If you planning to setup your own store, you will need a payment gateway.
+Payment Gateway Cost – If you planning to set up your store, you will need a payment gateway.
 These sites normally charge between 1.5% to 5% of the total transaction.
-There could be one time setup fee and recurring annual maintenance fees.
-Last time when I checked, most payment gateway providers had waived off these fees.
-You can negotiate the transaction fee if you have higher volume.
+There could be one-time setup fees and recurring annual maintenance fees.
+Last time when I checked, most payment gateway providers had waived these fees.
+You can negotiate the transaction fee if you have a higher volume.

 Marketing Cost – Like any other business, you will have to tell the world that you have arrived.
-Surely, there are free ways to promote your business but at some point of time you will have invest in paid marketing channels.
+Surely, there are free ways to promote your business but at some point in time, you will have to invest in paid marketing channels.
 Google’s AdWords is a good platform to start with online ads and it also offers tools to calculate the costs.

 Profit Margin= Selling price – (Sourcing Cost + Packing & Shipping + Transaction Fees + Marketing Cost + Variable Costs)

 If your profit margin is positive, you are good to go ahead and start selling online.
-If its very low or negative, you should think about minimising the costs.
+If it’s very low or negative, you should think about minimizing the costs.

-Assuming you have passed the profit margin test, its time to take the next step.
+Assuming you have passed the profit margin test, it’s time to take the next step.
 You will need to create a list of products in a spreadsheet.
-Later you will be able to import that list to eCommerce marketplaces or self hosted shopping cart.
-This list should contain Product Code (or SKU), Product Name, Description, Category, Selling Price, Discount (If any), Brand, Colour and other applicable attributes.
+Later you will be able to import that list to eCommerce marketplaces or self-hosted shopping carts.
+This list should contain Product Code (or SKU), Product Name, Description, Category, Selling Price, Discount (If any), Brand, Colour, and other applicable attributes.

-Once this is done, take 3-4 good quality photographs of the product from different angles, preferably in white background.
-Product images play a vital role in online selling, so its recommended to take help from a professional.
-In some case, you can get these photos from the manufacturer as well.
+Once this is done, take 3-4 good-quality photographs of the product from different angles, preferably on white background.
+Product images play a vital role in online selling, so it’s recommended to take help from a professional.
+In some cases, you can get these photos from the manufacturer as well.

 4) Setup End to End Process

-Its better to get organised from the day one.
+It’s better to get organized from day one.
 Do you know how event management companies manage huge events without any goof up?
 Well, they play the entire event in their minds before they start working on it.
 You can do the same and lay out a process describing steps from getting an order to shipping the goods.

 It could be a simple checklist for doing quality checks, packaging, invoicing, etc. This will help also help your staff when you are not around.